Writing Test Scenarios

 executes them via scenario->play().

 A scenario can execute multiple plays sequentially, similar to acts in a theater piece.
-Each play represents a distinct
+Each play represents a distinct phase of the test, and subsequent plays see the effects of previous plays.

-Writing basic scenarios with Play#
+Writing basic scenarios with Play

-- Initial state via
+- Initial state (Given) via

-withInitialEvents() or withInitialCommands() - Actions via
+given()- accepts events or commands - Actions (When) via

-dispatch() or doAction() - Assertions via
+when()- accepts commands or closures - Assertions (Then) via

 The order of these methods matters: setup methods should come first, followed by actions, then assertions.